mechanik-daniel/fhir-package-installer/README.md

 ## Features

 - Download and install [FHIR NPM-style packages](https://hl7.org/fhir/packages.html) (e.g., `hl7.fhir.uv.sdc@3.0.0`)
-- Cache downloaded packages locally in the [FHIR Package Cache](https://confluence.hl7.org/spaces/FHIR/pages/66928417/FHIR+Package+Cache) or a path if defined in the constructor.
+- Cache downloaded packages locally in the [FHIR Package Cache](https://confluence.hl7.org/spaces/FHIR/pages/66928417/FHIR+Package+Cache) or a custom path if defined in the constructor.
 - Automatically resolve `latest` versions
 - Generate and retrieve a local index (`.fpi.index.json`) of all FHIR JSON files in the package
 - Fetch `package.json` manifest and dependencies